-The first approach within the framework of cycle expansions (based on truncated dynamical zeta functions) was developed by Artuso et al. [2, 4].
-For more recent developments, consult refs.
-[3, 6] and Klages, Radons and Sokolov [34].
+Remark 25.6 Anomalous diffusion.
+Anomalous diffusion for 1-dimensional intermittent maps was studied in the continuous time random walk approach in refs.
+[24.10, 24.11].
+The first approach within the framework of cycle expansions (based on truncated dynamical zeta functions) was proposed in ref.
+[24.12].
 Our treatment follows methods introduced in ref.
-[15], applied there to investigate the behavior of a Lorentz gas with unbounded horizon.
+[24.13], applied there to investigate the behavior of the Lorentz gas with unbounded horizon.